aqib-mansoor/BannuGul-Customer-Web/README.md

 git add .
 Stage all changes for commit git commit -m ""	Commit changes with a message git push	Push local commits to GitHub

-🌐 Live Demo
-Check out the live version of the project here:
-🔗 BannuGul Customer Web Demo